G0ku1-0/ToDo-Web/README.md

 📝 To-Do List Web App

 A modern, animated To-Do List web app with task filters, smooth transitions, swipe-to-delete on mobile, and persistent tasks with localStorage — all built with HTML, CSS, and modular JavaScript (ES6 modules).
-Made with ❤️ by G0ku1-0.
+Made by G0ku1-0.

 ---